mcschmitz/kobibot/README.md

 For over 7 years I have been in a WhatsApp Group chat with few of the funniest and lovely lunatics which I like to refer to as my friend from school.
-After switching to Threema for obvious reasons I asked on of them to pass me a dump of 7 years of the group chat to see if I could find insights from the data.
+After switching to Threema for obvious reasons I asked oen of them to pass me a dump of 7 years of the group chat to see if I could find insights from the data.